21st Division (Philippines): Wainwright Delaying Lines

 However, no sooner have the Japanese landed, Gen. Douglas MacArthur activated War Plan Orange - 3, and this called for units to conduct a strategic retreat of all United States Army Forces in the Far East (USAFFE) units on Luzon to Bataan to deny an invading force, in this case the Japanese Imperial Army and Navy, access to Manila Bay.
 Gen. Wainwright strung five delaying lines across the plains of Central Luzon, which would be utilized over the course of two weeks.

 The 21st Division fell back to the Defensive Line D-1 on December 24, covering the area stretching from Aguilar to San Carlos in western Pangasinan.

 The IJA 14th Area Army advances along Highway 3 forced the US and Filipino forces to fall back to Defensive Line D-2 by December 26.
-The 21st Division would continue to cover the left flank of the Norther Luzon Force at Camiling, Tarlac.
+The 21st Division would continue to cover the left flank of the Northern Luzon Force at Camiling, Tarlac.
 The IJA 9th Infantry Regiment was able to exploit the gap between the 11th Division and 91st Division at Carmen, Pangasinan, forcing Wainwright for another retreat to the Defensive Line D-3.
 The following day, the 21st Division would station themselves in their original cantonment at Sta.
 Ignacia and Gerona, Tarlac, with the 11th Division on its right wing at Guimba, Nueva Ecija.

 Knowing that Tarlac would be a major junction, Gen. Homma knew he had to capture this strategic point.
 The Northern Luzon Force would once more withdraw, this time to Defensive Line D-4 by December 30.
 The 21st Division would retreat along the road towards Bamban, where it would continue to provide fierce resistance and delay the Japanese advance.

 By December 31, the US and Filipino forces would move back to Defensive Line D-5 following the Bamban River (currently known as Sacobia River).
 The 21st Division would find themselves in Fort Stotsenburg with the 11th Division on its right wing at Magalang.